 Lake Shasta Cavern Tickets (Important)

 You can purchase your tickets for Lake Shasta Cavern online or in person, but if you do purchase your tickets online they do not “reserve” the spot for you.
-It is a first come first serve practice so do get there with plenty of time for the time slot you’re shooting for.
+It is a first come, first served practice so do get there with plenty of time for the time slot you’re shooting for.
 When we visited, it was $28 for 16 years and older, and $16 for 3-15 years old.

 Lake Shasta Caverns Ferry